 In 2001 alone, many of the overheated U.S. tech darlings came crashing down.
 The Nasdaq 100 dropped 31%, along with names such as Comcast

 The Indian stock market could very well keep growing for years to come, as the government and corporations build better infrastructures to support the rapidly growing economy.

 But if you're thinking about putting more money into international stocks in the near future, it may be prudent to look in undervalued markets.
 And, yes, there are still some out there.

 Taiwan, for instance, is one market that our Motley Fool Global Gains team has earmarked as generally undervalued.
-In fact, Fool advisor Bill Mann recommended a Taiwanese company for Global Gains subscribers in January that is now up 108% in a little less than a year.
-To see what it is, just follow this link for a free 30-day full-access trial to the Global Gains service.
+In fact, Fool advisor Bill Mann recommended a strong Taiwanese company for Global Gains subscribers in January 2007.
+To see what it is, just follow this link for a free 30-day full-access trial to the service.

 This article was originally published on Feb.
 20, 2007.
 It has been updated.

 All of this talk about India has made Fool contributor Todd Wenning hungry for some Tandoori chicken.
 He does not own shares in any company mentioned.
-HDFC is a Global Gains recommendation.
+Sterlite Industries is a Global Gains recommendation.
 The Fool's disclosure policy is never overheated.